SHRUTI4UPRETI/ShopperManiac/README.md

 *	View their orders / cancel them
 *	Login/ Logout
 ![](images/CartPage.png)

+###	Retailers :
+*	Add Products fix their price
+*	Update stock
+*	Change Password
+* View all the products that he have added

+###	Admin :
+*	Admin can view all products and retailers
+*	Add retailer, verify legitimacy of updates done by a retailer
+*	Verify Products added by the retailer if legitimate than only approve, hence uploaded to the site for customers to buy.
+*	Add Retailers (Mail will be send to retailer with their id and password which they can change later on).

 *Rest you can explore by running this roject on your system*